martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

-# Energy Management for a Dual Motor Battery Electric Vehicle using Model Predictive Control
+# A Predictive Torque Demand Approach for Energy Management in Dual Motor BEVs
 In this project, two separate strategies were deployed with the second building upon the first.

 First nonlinear model predictive controller is designed to optimally distribute torque in a 2 motor battery electric vehicle.
 This performs a 50:50 split of the torque supplied by the motors.